 - Bend Radius: Always adhere to the hose manufacturer’s minimum bend radius to prevent kinking, which restricts flow and damages the reinforcement layers.

-When we help you choose a hydraulic hose, we always emphasize the importance of quality.
+When we help you select the best hydraulic hoses, we always emphasize the importance of quality.
 We recommend hoses that meet or exceed international standards such as:

 - SAE (Society of Automotive Engineers): Widely used in North America, with standards like SAE J517 specifying hose types (e.g., 100R1, 100R2).